 As you head down the Panamericana road, you will find lower elevations and warmer drier climates.
-This region has a lonely, faraway feel to it, reinforced by its sparse population, scarcity of large towns and long stretches of wild.
-Nevertheless, its charms are considerably the most rewarding and beautiful pockets of Ecuador’s southern provinces.
-This region encompasses Cañar, Loja and Azuay provinces.
+The Southern Andes region has a lonely, faraway feel to it, reinforced by its sparse population, scarcity of large towns and long stretches of wild.

 Cañar is rich in history.
 This region was inhabited by the Cañari culture from which it took its name.
 Cañar boasts the most important prehispanic monument of the country, the Ingapirca Inca Vestiges.
 Located about an hour and 45 minutes from Cuenca, these ruins are the most important architectural legacy of the Incas in Ecuador.
 Ingapirca means “Incas stone wall”.